-Our mission depends upon a sincere commitment to diversity, equity and inclusion (DEI).
+Our mission depends upon a sincere commitment to diversity, equity, inclusion, belonging, advocacy, allyship and activism.
 Peace begins within each individual, yet true compassion arises with the understanding that we are profoundly interconnected – that our happiness is inseparable.
 From the very beginning, the Midwest Alliance for Mindfulness (MAM) has been committed to valuing differences, dismantling inequities, and cultivating belonging – it’s built into the very framework of our organization and the services we provide.
 We recognize this is an ongoing journey and we continue to learn from and grow with each new experience.

 - We work to keep our services and offerings non-sectarian.
 MAM is unaffiliated with any religious tradition, yet we are welcoming of all perspectives.